 Ideally what we wanted to have was something that would allow us to instantly try out what we were writing on the board - simply show what we had in mind by example, and presto! a rapid prototype should appear.
-Thus the TXL idea was born - the Turing eXtender Language, a language for specifying and rapidly prototyping new language ideas and features by example.
+Thus the TXL idea was born - the Turing eXtender Language, a language for specifying and rapidly prototyping new language ideas and features in an example-like style.
 As we shall see, this vision drives all of the design decisions of TXL and its implementation.

-It was clear that such a language could not be compiler technology based - we wanted true rapid prototyping, with no generation or build steps, and a cycle time measured in seconds.
+It was clear that such a language could not be based in the compiler technology of the time - we wanted true rapid prototyping, with no generation or build steps, and a cycle time measured in seconds.
 This implied a direct interpretive implementation, and we therefore looked to Lisp for inspiration.
-In particular, MkMac[22], a language extension facility for the Scheme variant of Lisp, seemed to be something like what we had in mind.
+In particular, MkMac[32], a language extension facility for the Scheme variant of Lisp, seemed to be something like what we had in mind.

-Lisp[26] is a pure functional programming language based on one simple data structure: nested first-rest (car-cdr) lists.
+Lisp[37] is a functional programming language based on one simple data structure: nested first-rest (car-cdr) lists.
 Lisp has a fast interpretive full backtracking implementation that is widely used in artificial intelligence and well suited to rapid prototyping.
 Its implementation is well understood and heavily optimized for list processing.
 For these reasons we chose Lisp as the model for the underlying semantics of TXL, using Lisp list structures as the basis of its parse trees, grammars and patterns; pure value semantics with no assignment or variables; function composition as the main control structure; and functional programming with full backtracking for both the parser and the transformer aspects of the language.